Clinical UM Guideline

 Signs and symptoms of a significant feeding disorder may include refusal to eat or drink; difficulty swallowing, inability to self-feed at an appropriate age, requiring an abnormally long time to eat, choking, gagging, or vomiting when eating, or other inappropriate mealtime behaviors.
 If such feeding problems occur for a prolonged period of time, they will have a significant effect upon the child's nutritional intake, affecting growth rates and may result in frequent illnesses, or death in severe cases.
 Such disorders may also be accompanied by behavioral problems such as hitting, biting, kicking, tantrums, and vomiting at mealtime as an attention-getting strategy.

 Feeding disorders are fairly common in infants and toddlers, with approximately 25-35% of these children experiencing some difficulties with feeding (Kodak, 2008).
-The incidence of severe feeding problems has been reported to be even greater, as high as 40-70%, in infants born prematurely or in children with chronic medical conditions (Rogers, 2004).
-The number of children affected by feeding disorders is increasing, possibly due at least in part to medical advances that have reduced the mortality rate of children born prematurely and those with serious health conditions.
+The incidence of severe feeding problems has been reported to be as high as 40-70% in infants born prematurely or in children with chronic medical conditions (Rogers, 2004).

-Feeding disorders may result from a wide range of causes, including medical conditions (e.g., food allergies, neurologic or neuromuscular disease, gastroesophageal reflux, and others), structural or functional abnormalities (e.g., defects of the palate), or behavioral issues (e.g., crying or tantrums that prevent successful completion of mealtimes).
+Feeding disorders may result from a wide range of causes, including medical conditions (for example, food allergies, neurologic or neuromuscular disease, gastroesophageal reflux, and others), structural or functional abnormalities (for example, defects of the palate), or behavioral issues (for example, crying or tantrums that prevent successful completion of mealtimes).
 In most cases, there is likely a complex interaction among multiple causative factors.
 For example, medical problems such as gastroesophageal reflux disease (GERD) may cause eating to be painful.
 Early experiences with pain during eating can cause the child to stop eating and develop behavior problems that make it difficult if not impossible for the parent to feed the child.
 Compounding the problem, frequent avoidance of eating may contribute to failure to develop appropriate oral sensorimotor skills required for successful eating and swallowing.

-Infants and children who are tube fed for extended periods of time (due to some other illness or disability) have an especially high frequency of feeding problems.
+Infants and children who are tube fed for extended periods of time have an especially high frequency of feeding problems.
 In such individuals, it is believed that there are "critical period" for developing proper oral feeding patterns and reflexes has passed without adequate feeding experiences.
 This critical period has been described as being between six and seven months of age, during which acquisition of oral food consumption skill is most likely.
-Beyond this period oral feeding abilities may not be established or will be established only with great difficulty (Babbitt, 1994).
+Beyond this period oral feeding abilities may not be established or may be established with great difficulty (Babbitt, 1994).

 Premature infants and those that are of very low birth weight are at very high risk for feeding disorders (Rommel, 2002; Schädler, 2007; Vohr, 2006).
 The underdeveloped sphincter muscle between the stomach and esophagus can cause the infant to spit up frequently during feedings.
 Because this is uncomfortable for the child, he or she may not want to eat.
 One study by Schädler and colleagues (2007) in 86 premature children describes the successful use of behavioral therapy for severe feeding disorders.
 However, they indicate that other conditions such as cerebral palsy, mental retardation and interaction problems, which are frequent in this population, have a significant negative impact on therapy outcomes and may require an even more intensive approach to address feeding disorders.